HomeBlog › Pregnancy App Accuracy

 Myth: “If my symptoms don’t match the app, something is wrong.”

-Fact: Symptom lists are general ranges, and real pregnancies vary; changes that worry you should be discussed with your midwife or doctor rather than judged against an app checklist.
+Fact: Symptom lists are general ranges.
+Changes that worry you should be discussed with your midwife or doctor rather than judged against an app checklist.

 Verdict